 Problem May Be Caused By What to Do Nothing works.
 Range not connected to electrical power.
 Have electrician connect range to properly wired electrical connection.
 Power is off.
 Turn power on at junction box.
 Check for tripped circuit breaker or blown fuse.
 Control panel locked.
-Press CANCEL-SECURE key for four seconds to reactivate control panel.
+Press CANCEL/SECURE key for four seconds to reactivate control panel.
 Power outage.
 Contact power company.
 Oven will not heat.
 Oven setting not correct.
-Press CANCEL-SECURE , then follow instructions in Operating the Oven section of this manual.
+Press CANCEL/SECURE , then follow instructions in Operating the Oven section of this manual.
 Oven set for delay timed cooking.
 Oven will turn on automatically at preset time.
-Press CANCEL-SECURE to return to normal operation.
+Press CANCEL/SECURE to return to normal operation.
 Attempting to broil with meat probe connected.
 Broil and convection broil settings will not work when meat probe is connected.
 Disconnect meat probe.
 Oven shuts off by itself after it has been on for 12 hours.
-12 hour shut-off feature is on.
+12 hour shut-off is on.
 Unit is set to turn off automatically after 12 hours of continuous use.
 Turn off 12 hour shut-off.
-See page 15.
+See page 14.
 Time on display not correct.
 Time of day not set.
 Set time.
 See Setting Up Your Range section.
 Power failure or power was turned off.
 Reset time.
 See Setting Up Your Range section.
 Time flashes on display.
 Power failure or power was turned off.
 Reset time.
 See Setting Up Your Range section.
-Oven does not self clean.
+Oven does not self-clean.
 Door not shut tightly.
 Check for obstructions.
 Close door tightly.
 Oven set for delay timed cleaning.
-Oven will start to self clean at preset time.
-Press CANCEL-SECURE to return to normal operation.
-Model ER48D only: Other oven is on or self-cleaning Due to power consumption on model ER48D, one oven cannot self clean while the other is in use or self cleaning.
-Turn off other oven.
+Oven will start to self-clean at preset time.
+Press CANCEL/SECURE to return to normal operation.
 Oven not set properly.
 Follow instructions in Care and Cleaning section of this manual.
 Meat probe connected.
-Oven will not start self clean cycle when meat probe is connected.
+Oven will not start self-clean cycle when meat probe is connected.
 Disconnect and remove meat probe.
 Oven lights will not work.
-Oven in self clean mode.
-Lights do not work when oven is in self clean mode.
+Oven in self-clean mode.
+Lights do not work when oven is in self-clean mode.
 Light bulbs burned out.
 Replace light bulbs.
 See Care and Cleaning section.
 Foods over or under cook.
 Incorrect cooking time or temperature.
 Follow instructions in Operating the Oven section.
 Cooling fan continues to run after oven is turned off.
 Normal operation.
 The cooling fan may run for a while after the oven is turned off, until the internal parts have cooled.
 Oven door will not open.
-Oven is set to self clean.
+Oven is set to self-clean.
 Check display.
 If "LOCK" appears on display oven door cannot be opened.
-Wait for oven to complete self clean cycle or press CANCEL-SECURE.
+Wait for oven to complete self-clean cycle or press CANCEL/SECURE.
 Door will unlock once oven has cooled.